 Tailwind Starter Kit is an extension for Tailwind CSS that offers a rich set of fully coded components that come in five varieties.
 One is the raw CSS set, and the other four are ready-to-use dynamic components for vanilla JavaScript, Vue, React, and Angular frameworks.

-Utilizing Tailwind Starter Kit is as easy as copying and pasting the code for the components you want to use in your Tailwind CSS project — no complex installation is required.
+Using Tailwind Starter Kit is as easy as copying and pasting the code for the components you want to use in your Tailwind CSS project — no complex installation is required.
 You only need to combine the different components to build your desired pages.

-This kit also provides several starter sample pages to start up your project even faster and easier.
+This kit also provides several starter sample pages to start your project even faster and easier.
 As they claim, the documentation is built by developers, for developers, making it easy to navigate and use.

-You can change the colors of the previewed components by using the color swatches placed below each component’s example in the documentation.
+With Tailwind Starter Kit, you can change the colors of the previewed components by using the color swatches placed below each component’s example in the documentation.
 Another great thing is that the kit provides design files for Sketch, Adobe XD, and Figma, so you can design and develop your project at the same time.

 Tailwind Starter Kit is great for getting started very quickly and using it in fairly simple projects.
 However, if your project is more advanced and needs more components and options, then you should pick a more complex library.

+Xtend UI is a powerful and flexible Tailwind CSS component library leveraging vanilla JavaScript.
+It’s most suitable for building interactive apps with advanced animations and interactions.
 Although the library uses vanilla JavaScript, it’s framework-agnostic, so you can use it with your favorite frontend framework.
 The library emphasizes accessibility, user experience, highly customizable design, and advanced interactivity.

 Along with Tailwind CSS components, Xtend UI also provides UX themes that are focused more on user experience than design.